rzzzwilson/PythonEtudes/README.rst

 10. allow builtin functions like "pow(a, 2)", "ln(a)", etc
 11. allow user-defined functions

-At some point relax "require spaces" rule~
+At some point relax "require spaces" rule.